 Make It Permanent

-The decision to sit up, put your feet on the floor and open your eyes is one of the bravest when you’re really struggling.
-Your first thoughts are everything, but it’s also important that you start to do.
+The decision to sit up, put your feet on the floor and open your eyes is one of the bravest decisions to make when you’re really struggling.
+Your first thoughts are everything, but it’s also important that you start to get going, no matter what the pace.
 So, if you’re reading this in bed, your first step is to make the bed.
 This is now a no-go zone.
-Open the curtains, open the window, spray air freshener or light incense.
+Open the curtains, open the window or light your favourite incense.
 You’re done with this room, it’s not your safe haven till bed time comes around.

 Lack of sleep is a main factor in poor decision making, it’s also the reason your anxieties will overwhelm you from time to time.
 I’m a classic 3am-er and I hate mornings!
-I still have a way to go, but I am proud to say that for the past 8 months I’ve been getting up between 7am-7:30am every week day – sometimes even at the weekend!
-So how did I get to this point?
-Well, you can read more about this in my post about How To Become A Morning Person.
+I still have a way to go, but I am getting there, slowly but surely.
+You can read more about this in my post about How To Become A Morning Person.

 Take Your Time